AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 `vendor/magento/module-catalog-data-exporter/etc/et_schema.xml`

+Use the [Data Management Dashboard](https://experienceleague.adobe.com/docs/commerce-admin/systems/data-transfer/data-dashboard) to monitor the synchronization status for product data transferred from the Commerce database to Commerce SaaS services.

 ### Verify export {#verify-export}

 To verify that the catalog data has been exported from your Adobe Commerce instance and is synchronized for [!DNL Live Search], look for entries in the following tables: